mbta/mobile_app/README.md

 - If `./gradlew :shared:bomCodegenIos` fails in a terminal with a good `PATH`, try `./gradlew --stop` to stop any daemons that have persisted a bad `PATH` and then try `./gradlew :shared:bomCodegenIos` again.
 - If Android Studio can't find `rsvg-convert` even when Android Studio was launched with a good `PATH`, try `./gradlew --stop` to stop any daemons that have persisted a bad `PATH` and then try the build again.
 - If your Gradle dependency tree has problems you need to visualize, try `./gradlew :shared:dependencies --configuration iosMainImplementationDependenciesMetadata` or `./gradlew :shared:dependencies --configuration releaseRuntimeClasspath` or `./gradlew :androidApp:dependencies --configuration stagingReleaseRuntimeClasspath`.
 Gradle sometimes just lies about what dependencies it’ll use, though.
-- If you run into an error that looks like `PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`.
-Check out the [issue documentation](https://app.notion.com/p/mbta-downtown-crossing/PKIX-Issues-when-building-Java-projects-25ef5d8d11ea80bd81cbd88bf531ac71) on how to solve it
+- For MBTA employees with Zscaler, if you run into an error that looks like `PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`.
+Check out the [issue documentation](https://app.notion.com/p/mbta-downtown-crossing/PKIX-Issues-when-building-Java-projects-25ef5d8d11ea80bd81cbd88bf531ac71) on how to solve it.
-- If an Xcode build fails because it can't locate Java Runtime, try defining `$JAVA_HOME` in the .envrc file, if you're using asdf you can add `export JAVA_HOME=$(asdf where java)` at the end of the .envrc file
+- If an Xcode build fails because it can't locate Java Runtime, try defining `$JAVA_HOME` in the .envrc file, if you're using asdf you can add `export JAVA_HOME=$(asdf where java)` at the end of the .envrc file.

 ## Running Locally